ilokesto/sicilian/README.md

 In the frontend field, react-hook-form, a widely used form state management tool, operates based on refs.
 Because of this, you need to wrap components with forwardRef or use the useFormContext provided by the library.
 As a developer using Next.js, these limitations can be quite inconvenient.

 Sicilian was developed to address these inconveniences by operating based on global state.
 This means Sicilian manages each input as state, helping you create forms using a controlled component approach.
 Additionally, since it is based on global state, you can call and use it from any component without the need for the context API or other global state management tools.

 &nbsp;

+# What's new in sicilian@2.0.0

+* he new version of Sicilian is designed with a focus on suppressing **component re-rendering**.
+Previously, FormState and ErrorState only returned global states, which made it difficult to suppress re-rendering of child nodes.
+Now, FormState and ErrorState can take name as an argument and **return only part of the global state**.
+* To suppress re-rendering of the form, each input needs to be componentized, so that state changes are confined within the component itself.
+The new version of Sicilian provides the **FormContext component and the getContext function** to assist in componentizing the input tags.
+* In previous versions, after form submission, the input values would remain, and if you wanted to clear them, you had to use setValue.
+Now, when you attempt to submit the form using the handleSubmit function, if there are no issues, **the input will automatically reset**.
+*  The setValue function has been **renamed to setForm**.
+Additionally, the **setError** function has been added, which allows you to dynamically add error messages to the error store.
+*  Internally, the type inference logic has been improved, and standard types have been applied as much as possible without using custom types like Input<K>.

+&nbsp;